release-engineering/buildmetadata-maven-plugin/README.md

 Known Issues
 ------------

-With *NIX implementations of Maven the mvn shell wrapper script will need to explicitly decelare the following varible to capture Maven command line arguments:
+With *NIX implementations of Maven the mvn shell wrapper script will need to explicitly declare the following varible to capture Maven command line arguments:

     export MAVEN_CMD_LINE_ARGS="$@"

-Fedora users should edit the /usr/bin/mvn file to include this declaration.
+Red Hat/Fedora users should edit the /usr/bin/mvn wrapper file for /usr/share/maven/bin/mvn to include this declaration and prevent the changes being lost as a result of future packages upgrades.

 Notes
 -----